xzdraz12/digital-electronics-1/project/readme.md

 <a name="bitstream"></a>
 ## BitStream

-Generated Bitstream required in order to run our project on Nexys A50-T board is aviable [here](https://github.com/xzdraz12/digital-electronics-1/blob/main/project/project/project_final.runs/impl_1/top.bit)
+Generated BitStream required in order to run our project on Nexys A50-T board is aviable [here](https://github.com/xzdraz12/digital-electronics-1/blob/main/project/project/project_final.runs/impl_1/top.bit)

+<a name="discussion"></a>
+## Discussion

+Our goal in this project was to make a running text on eight 7-segment displays.
+This goal was successfully achieved - text is now running.
+After that we added a add-on feature which allows to choose whether the text will run backwards or forwards.
+In this project we also learned how to work in teams and how to work with GitHub properly.
+We would like to thank Mr. Fryza for many useful information during the semester and for showing us the way how to dive into problematics of VHDL coding.

 <a name="references"></a>
 ## References